 To serve the expectations and needs of academically qualified students, Florida Southern College has implemented Venture into the Adventure-a major designed by the student to meet his or her particular needs.
 This major is for academically qualified students; therefore, the student must hold sophomore standing, have taken some courses in the areas of interest, and have maintained a minimum cumulative GPA of at least 3.0.
+Students who have accumulated more than 72 credit hours are not eligible for the self-designed major.
+Additional policies are included in the "Self-Design Major Checklist" available from the interdisciplinary programs coordinator.

-Students interested in the self-designed major should contact Dr. Lisa Carter, interdisciplinary programs coordinator.
+Students interested in the self-designed major should contact Dr. Ronald Pepino, interdisciplinary programs coordinator.
 The student will generate the idea for the major after discussion with the interdisciplinary programs coordinator and faculty members in the relevant areas of interest.
 The student will invite faculty members to serve as an advisory committee to assist in framing the degree proposal and advising the student toward degree completion.